telefonicaid/fiware-glancesync/README.rst

 Overall description
 ===================

-GlanceSync is a command line tool to solve the problem of the images synchronisation between regions.
+GlanceSync is a command line tool and a server with API to solve the problem of the images synchronisation between regions.
 It synchronises glance servers in different regions taking the base of a master region.
 It was designed for FIWARE project, but it has been expanded to be useful for other users or projects.

 GlanceSync synchronises all the images with certain metadata owned by a tenant from a master region to each other region in a federation (or a subset of them).